 - A scar in the wood where a leaf has fallen away

 - A knob-like, slight fattening of the wood (such as the rings on a bamboo cane)

 - Solid sections of the stem in plants with hollow stems such as forsythia, smooth hydrangea, and bamboos

 By contrast, internodes are the sections of stem between nodes.
 If the nodes are the crucial “organs” of the plant, the internodes are the blood vessels carrying water, hormones, and food from node to node.

 Whether you are new to pruning, or just intimidated by it, locating the node is an important step in the pruning process.

 - Always prune just above a node on a stem.
 In this way, the dormant buds in the node itself will grow out into new stems.
 If you cut below a node, you leave a section of stem (the internode) that cannot grow new stems.
 This section will be prone to rotting and becoming susceptible to diseases that can kill your plant.

 - Prune above nodes that have buds facing away from the center of the plant.
 The new growth will grow in that direction, leaving the center of the plant open to air and light.
 This prevents diseases and pest infestations.
 This also works well when you are shaping a plant.
 For example, when pruning roses, you can prune back to nodes with buds facing outward, because this will promote outward growth, creating a nice open shape to the plant.

 Many types of plants, both woody and herbaceous, can be propagated by stem cuttings, a process that yields a plant identical to its parent.
-A 6-inch or longer cutting is taken from the parent plant for rooting in the soil.
+A cutting about 6 inches or longer cutting is taken from the parent plant for rooting in the soil.
 For successful rooting, cut immediately below a node, because this is the area that will produce the roots.
 The cutting also needs a terminal bud or another node above the soil line where the new stem and branch growth can occur.